GrinonBarrett/Taksidos/Core Rules/Creatures/Legendary Creatures/Dragons/Capralzeryx.md

  • Tail: He may use his tail to strike a foe within 2 yards that is not in front of him.
 This is a melee bare attack.
 If the foe is more than 2 size categories smaller, he may treat it as a force attack instead.

- • Slam: He may use any part of his body to strike a foe within 1 yard.
+ • Strike: He may use any part of his body to strike a foe within 1 yard.
 This is a melee bare attack.

  • Claw: He may slash at foes with one of his forward claws within 1 yard.
 This is a melee slashing attack.